Metwalley/YourAnalyst/README.md

   * True vs. Predicted table
 * Download trained models for later use

+### 🧠 Chatbot Assistant Tab

+* Get **real-time guidance and analysis** from your own intelligent assistant
+* Ask **any data-related question** — from data cleaning tips to model recommendations
+* Understand your dataset with **context-aware suggestions** and **explainable answers**
+* Offers insights like:

+  * "Which features are most correlated with the target?"
+  * "Should I use classification or regression?"
+  * "What preprocessing is needed for this dataset?"

+✅ The chatbot is **integrated with your data** and uses **advanced reasoning** to help you at every step.
+It's like having a data scientist sitting beside you — smart, fast, and always ready to assist.

 ### 📈 Dashboard.py – Forecasting & Optimization

 * Forecast 90 days of sales using XGBoost Regressor (R² = 0.98)